Sina Corporation's (SINA) CEO Charles Chao on Q1 2020 Results - Earnings Call Transcript

 With this understanding, our team pivoted quickly and marshaled our resource to address customers' needs of online product promotion, as well as beef it up our efforts in pushing video and video ad penetration.
 These efforts all together contribute to a solid recovery for the handset and automobile sectors in March.
 Ad revenue from Alibaba grew 66% or 73% on a constant currency basis.
 We are delighted to see a solid ad revenue growth from Ali underpinned by its own resilience against the challenging environment particular after resumption of the logistical capability in March.

 Turning to SME, Weibo’s SME ad revenue was down 23% or 19% on a constant currency basis.
-The robust growth in several online sectors such as gaming and education was offset by the general softness across other categories with offline exposure.
+The robust approach in several online sectors such as gaming and education was offset by the general softness across other categories with offline exposure.

 On the upside our restless efforts to drive the adoption of optimized CPX continue to bear fruit leading to a relatively stabilized ad pricing despite the downturn in ad demand.

 Leveraging such high adoption of optimized bidding and improved targeting capability we have gradually accumulated industry insight and tailored our offering to better serve industry-specific needs.

 The progress towards the industry-specific ad solutions had already manifest itself in delivering high ROI for top gaming and online education customers as well as improving our overall monetization efficiency.